 The decision prevents Spanish representatives from joining military personnel and diplomats from France, the United Kingdom, and the United Arab Emirates who are participating in coordination center meetings to discuss security and humanitarian issues in Gaza.
 The exclusion raises questions about who monitors ceasefire compliance when nations critical of Israeli policy are systematically excluded from oversight mechanisms.

 Relations between Jerusalem and Madrid deteriorated significantly after Spain recognized Palestinian statehood in 2024, with both nations subsequently withdrawing their ambassadors.
-Spanish Prime Minister Pedro Sánchez has been notably critical of Israel's operations in Gaza and opposed US-Israeli military strikes on Iran in February.
+Spanish Prime Minister Pedro Sánchez has been notably critical of Israel's operations in Gaza and opposed US-Israeli military strikes on in February.